ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 } )
 ```

-Import the editor build in your Angular component and assign it to a `public` property so it becomes accessible in the template:
+Import the editor build in your Angular component and assign it to a `public` property to make it accessible from the template:

 ```ts
 import * as ClassicEditor from '@ckeditor/ckeditor5-build-classic';